tarun2k/F1-Baku-2026-Predictions/README.md

 The workbook supplies the current weekend; the grid CSV applies documented penalties.
 The saved run includes 187 historical races.
 The 2018 season initializes rolling features and is excluded from model training.
 Later API amendments may change a future rerun.

-Weather is loaded directly from the JSON, checked against the information cutoff and summarized over the race window.
-It remains context rather than a model input because comparable historical pre-race forecasts are unavailable.
-Downloads may be reused in a temporary system folder; no cache files or cache archive are included in this repository.
-Fresh exports go to `results/` when the notebook runs.

-The corrected FP2 filter finds **222 clean timing laps across all 22 drivers**, but no five-lap runs passing the pace and continuity checks.
-Slow laps are filtered against the fastest clean lap in each driver/stint/compound, then consecutive blocks are rebuilt.
-Long-run pace, slope and lap count are excluded together.
-The notebook shows per-driver coverage and reruns all 84 validation races; previously inspected periods remain retrospective checks.

-Probabilities are approximate historical-error simulations.
-Strategy, incidents and later grid changes remain unknown.
-Historical weather only informs later races; a current-weather model was not supported by comparable pre-race forecast data.

-Historical data: [FastF1](https://docs.fastf1.dev/).
-Grid sources are retained in [`grid.csv`](data/grid.csv), and weather provenance in [`weather_snapshot.json`](data/weather_snapshot.json).
-Executed locally with Python 3.10;
-hosted Colab has not been directly verified.